 3. Examiners' reports

-The Examiners should submit independent reports to Academic Services Division (Central Administration Office at UNMC or Graduate School at UNNC) or Head of School on the submission before the viva voce examination takes place [see below].
+The Examiners should submit independent reports to Student Services, (Central Administration Office at UNMC or Graduate School at UNNC) or Head of School on the submission before the viva voce examination takes place [see below].
 The reports need not be provided in a standard format but must be written in English and word-processed or typed and must include the name and School of the student, the degree sought, the signature, name (printed), position of the Examiner (ie Internal or External) and the date.
 They should contain a full and frank assessment of the merits and weaknesses of the thesis in the light of the criteria described above.
 It is suggested that a favourable report should normally fill at least one side of A4 paper.
 It is particularly important that the merits and shortcomings of a submission are provided in full and in detail if the report is unfavourable and, therefore, a lengthier report might be expected.
 It should be noted that Examiners' Independent and Joint reports will be given to the candidate when the examination outcome is notified and circulated to staff and students as part of the University's Appeals procedures if relevant.

 4. Feedback to candidate and examiners' report